jpmvferreira/gwcatalog/README.md

 To avoid conflicts the usage of virtual environments is recommended.

 ### Dependencies
-This package requires the usage of Python version 3, as well as the following packages:
+This program requires Python version 3, as well as the following packages:
 - [Numpy](https://numpy.org/)
 - [Scipy](https://www.scipy.org/)
 - [Matplotlib](https://matplotlib.org/)